 - Preheat oven 375°F. Coat 9x9x2-inch square pan with nonstick cooking spray

-- In bowl, mix together flour, baking powder, sugar, milk and egg.
+- In a bowl, mix together flour, baking powder, sugar, milk, and egg.

 - Stir in oil and blueberries, only until mixed.